IBM-Bluemix-Docs/natural-language-classifier/getting-started.md

       "status": "Training",
       "url" : "https://api.us-south.natural-language-classifier.watson.cloud.ibm.com/instances/df09aa83-9660-4137-9b5c-6169be1373a6/v1/classifiers/0e6935x475-nlc-2948",
       "classifier_id": "0e6935x475-nlc-2948",
-      "created": "2020-01-20T16:32:17.403Z",
+      "created": "2021-01-20T16:32:17.403Z",
       "status_description": "The classifier instance is in its training phase, not yet ready to accept classify requests" }
     ```

     Training begins immediately and must finish before you can query the classifier.
-1. Check the training status periodically until you see a status of `Available`.
-With this sample data, training takes about 6 minutes:
+1. Issue the following call to check the training status.
+Check until you see a status of `Available`.
+With this sample data, training takes about 6 minutes.

-    Issue a call to the **Get information about a classifier** method to retrieve the status of the classifier. <span class="hide-dashboard">Replace `{apikey}` and `{url}` with the credentials that you copied in the prerequisites.</span> Replace `{classifier_id}` with your information.
+    - {: hide-dashboard} As before, replace `{apikey}` and `{url}` with the credentials that you copied in the prerequisites.
+    - Replace `{classifier_id}` with the information in the response from the earlier command.

     ```sh
     curl -u "apikey:{apikey}"{: apikey} \